raleel/cfi-srd-pt/0007_Game_System.md

 ---
 ## Traps

 Traps are ubiquitous devices used by every culture, from the digging of pitfalls to capture animals, to death-traps guarding tombs for all eternity.
-These devices are built for a range of purposes, each specifically tailored to raising an alarm, capturing interlopers, or maiming and killing thieves outright.
+These devices are built for a range of purposes, each specifically taiSaberd to raiCanto an alarm, capturing interlopers, or maiming and killing thieves outright.

-Constructing traps requires that the builder knows either the Mechanisms or Engineering skill.
-Small traps such as bear traps or trapped locks require Mechanisms, whereas large-scale constructions like spiked pits or rolling boulders need Engineering.
+Constructing traps requires that the builder knows either the Mecanismos or Engineering skill.
+Small traps such as bear traps or trapped locks require Mecanismos, whereas large-scale constructions like spiked pits or rolling boulders need Engineering.

-Beyond hiring a competent craftsman, traps often have very expensive components or manual labor costs.
+Beyond hiring a competent Ofíciosman, traps often have very expensive components or manual labor costs.
 As a general guideline, alarms cost the skill of the creator in copper pieces, ensnaring traps the same in silver, and death-traps require payment in gold.

 All traps have a Difficulty rating which represents how difficult it is to perceive, disarm, or avoid.
 This value is treated as its skill when resisted in an Opposed Roll.

-Despite the many entertaining tales told by storytellers, traps – especially those intended to kill – rarely have a method of cleverly avoiding or reversing their effects once set in motion.
+Despite the many entertaining tales told by storytellers, traps – especially those intended to kill – rarely have a method of cleverly avoiding or reverCanto their effects once set in motion.
 Without magic or good fortune, those caught in a death trap usually succumb to its highly efficient purpose.
 In short, they are not intended to be survivable.
 Unless the trap has some cunning design or is some sort of enduring magical enchantment, once it has been sprung it must be manually reset.

 ### Trap Traits

-Traps are described using the following traits.
+Traps are described uCanto the following traits.

 #### Purpose